-As a leader in Augmented Reality (AR) hardware and software technology, we respond to many inquiries regarding when to deploy AR in the workplace alongside questions about when ROI from such implementations will be realized.
-Many companies already have deployed AR and have calculated their ROI.
-This piece discusses some of these use cases.
+As a leader in Augmented Reality (AR) hardware and software technology, we respond to many inquiries regarding when to deploy AR in the workplace – alongside questions about when ROI from such implementations will be realized.
+Many companies have already deployed AR and have calculated their ROI.
+Here we discuss just of the ways they are using AR.

 There are a lot of great reasons for your company to begin using AR technology.

-Perhaps the most compelling of these examples come from field services.
+Perhaps the most compelling of these examples comes from field services.
 Repairing complex, mission-critical machinery more effectively yields massive payoffs for enterprises.

-For example, one of our airline customers faces costs of up to $50,000 per hour when one of the company’s airplanes is grounded and not in service because of a mechanical problem.
+For example, one of our aviation industry customers faces costs of up to $50,000 per hour when one of the company’s airplanes is grounded and not in service due to a mechanical problem.

-- The mechanic can use collaboration software such as Atheer’s AiR Suite to collaborate with an expert in another location.
-Through his smartglasses, the mechanic can share what he sees with a remote expert.
-He then can interact with the expert, viewing drawings on one of his virtual screens or receiving specific guidance overlaid onto the area in need of repair.
+- The mechanic can use collaboration software such as Atheer’s AiR Enterprise™ to collaborate with an expert in another location.
+Through his smart glasses, the mechanic can share what he sees with a remote expert.
+He can then interact with the expert, viewing drawings on one of his virtual screens or receiving specific guidance overlaid onto the area in need of repair.
 This is the significant benefit that Augmented Reality delivers: taking something in the real-world visual field and using computer-aided technology to overlay information onto it.

 - Step by step instructions can be established, followed, and navigated via voice or hand gestures.
 Directions can be made richer, contextual, and conditional based upon the completion of prior steps.